 Our fascination with history can be quite addicting.
-It can be time-consuming and sometimes even a little overwhelming.
-Medieval history always held a certain romantic view.
-Those were the days of sword fighting, kings and queens, and castles.
-Movies and television may have skewered our view of this though.
-Thank you, Game of Thrones.
+Medieval history in particular always held a certain romantic appeal; after all, those were the days of sword fighting, kings and queens and castles.
+Movies and television may have skewed our view of this though (thank you, Game of Thrones).
 But have you ever wondered about real castle living?
-Modern-day conveniences were nowhere to be seen in Medieval times.
+Modern-day conveniences were nowhere to be seen in medieval times.
 Hygiene for instance, even for royalty, was not high on their priority list.
 Baths were scarce.
-Toilets?
-What an interesting topic.
-Just how did toilets work in castles?
+And what about toilets?
+How did toilets work in castles?

 Yes, it started with a hole.
 A urinal hole, to be exact.
 In some castles, these holes would be built into the floor where a person could stand and do their business.
 Of course, when the need arose and sitting was required, a wooden platform above the hole was used.
 Typically, and early on in Medieval times, these holes were built over pits, but as time moved on, castle builders became wiser to the movements of the people.

 No longer using just a hole, castle designers came up with was called a Garderobe.
 In many famous castles, these garderobes were built as small rooms, sometimes a single-seater, sometimes a double.
 But they were built strategically into these castles.
 There were other designs too.
 The need for privacy was not high during those times, so many garderobes were built with numbers in mind.
 It was common to see a toilet with perhaps 10 or more holes lined up next to each other.
 Conversations with toilet buddies were common and much gossip found its origin in the toilet.